Project: Just Time

 The beautiful profession of speech pathology brings so much to this work.
 Speech pathologists are trained and equipped with scientific tools to support all communication impairments and weaknesses – spoken, written, and social – in all ages, and from all levels of ability.

-We are very grateful to our benefactors: The Dickinson Family Trust, Ian Folder AM & Lou-anne Folder, The Jetty Foundation, The Myer Foundation and the growing number of private donors.
+We are ever grateful to our private benefactors: The Dickinson Family Trust, The Chrysanthemum Foundation, The Jetty Foundation, The Myer Foundation and the growing number of private donors.
 Thank you for enabling this important work of social equity, humanity and empowering connection.